-PCA is offering 11,500,000 of the shares to be sold in the offering.
-Pactiv Corporation, formerly known as Tenneco Packaging Inc., the selling stockholder, is offering an additional 34,750,000 shares.
+PCA is offering 11,250,000 of the shares to be sold in the offering.
+Pactiv Corporation, formerly known as Tenneco Packaging Inc., the selling stockholder, is offering an additional 35,000,000 shares.
 PCA will not receive any of the proceeds from the sale of the shares being sold by the selling stockholder.

 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$12.00 and \$15.00.
-The common stock has been approved for listing, subject to official notice of issuance, on the New York Stock Exchange under the symbol "PKG".
+The common stock has been approved for listing on the New York Stock Exchange under the symbol "PKG".